 Should You Decant Ice Wine?

-Ice wines don’t need decanting.
+Ice wines do not need decanting.
 They are complex, and oxygen helps them show their full potential.
 So decanting seems to be a logical step.
-However, you shouldn’t do so.
+However, you should not do so.
 They would simply get too warm too quickly.
-Better pour them into glasses immediately after opening the bottle and swirl them a couple of seconds to get them in touch with oxygen.
+Better pour them into glasses immediately after opening the bottle and swirl them for a couple of seconds to get them in touch with oxygen.